xurxodiz/foundryvtt-entity-tiles/README.md

 ## Known issues

-`Alt` has no known issues in any platform or browser, that's why it's the default key and why I strongly recommended not changing it unless there's a clash with another module.
-If that's the case, though, I'd appreciate if you'd let me know in the issues or in Discord so I'm aware.
+`Alt` has no known issues in any platform or browser, that's why it's the default key—but it does conflict with core behaviour as it's the key for dropping hidden actors.
+If you miss that functionality you can change it to any of the other possible keys, just be aware of the possible issues listed below and take your pick!

 ### macOS: